 The more the curriculum focuses on technologies or applications that are based on the future, the easier the children will learn.

-The basic lesson plan written by 3Dkanjers on how to build the bottle rockets can be found here.
 The standard, predesigned rocket parts can be downloaded here, and can be used as an initial design for the kids to alter and optimise in-class.

 According to Sara Seamari, one of the teachers at Vathorst College, focusing on technologies or applications that are based on the future - like 3D printing - makes it more relatable and easier for the children to learn.
 This bottle rocket project is but one example of how 3D printing can be integrated in high school education and used to teach both science and mathematics.
 Visit our Explore pages for more examples on how 3D printing can be used in secondary education: